subgraphdev/Articles/clh8kt6pp000009la2epv6yv3.md

 ---

 If you enjoyed this article and want to learn more about The Graph, I'll be making a bit of content for The Graph in the coming days.
 Follow me on [Twitter](https://twitter.com/subgraphdev) and Hashnode to be alerted about my next article in this series.
-In the next article, we will explore the subgraphs and how the subgraphs are built.
+In the next article, we will explore The Graph Network and its participant's role.
 You can find me on all platforms **.@subgraphdev**.

 ---